-Neuroblastoma is a rare, cancerous tumor that usually occurs in children under age five.
+Neuroblastoma is a rare, cancer that usually occurs in children under age five.
 The tumor is often found during infancy and may begin before birth.
-It typically develops in nerve tissue near the adrenal glands.
-These glands are located above the kidneys.
-This type of tumor may also develop in the abdomen, chest, neck, or spinal cord.
+It typically develops in nerve tissue near the adrenal glands just above the kidneys.
+However, some tumors may develop in the abdomen, chest, neck, or spinal cord.

 Copyright © Nucleus Medical Media, Inc.

-Depending on the location of the tumor and whether the cancer has spread, symptoms may include:
+Symptoms will depend on the location of the tumor and whether the cancer has spread.
+Some symptoms may include:

 The doctor will ask about your child’s symptoms and medical history.
 A physical exam will be done.
 Tests will depend on the suspected location of the tumor.
 Tests may include:

 The cancer can spread to the liver, lungs, and bones.
 Early detection is key to a good prognosis.